 |Jobless young people a big problem

-A new report says the number of young people without a job is still very high in many countries.
-There are currently 73 million people around the world aged 15-24 who want to work but cannot find a job.
-The International Labour Organization (ILO) said that although youth unemployment is coming down in rich countries, it is rising in most of Asia, the Middle East, North Africa and Brazil.
-The youth unemployment rate in China increased from 9.3 per cent in 2010 to 10.6 per cent last year.
-Economists say it will be 11.1 per cent in 2016.
-In Brazil, the figure for youth unemployment was 14 per cent at the beginning of this year, but is now almost 16 per cent.
-The ILO warns that youth employment worldwide is set to rise.
+The number of young people without a job is very high in many countries.
+There are 73 million 15-24-year-olds around the world who want to work but cannot find a job.
+The International Labour Organization (ILO) said that although youth unemployment is coming down in rich countries, it is rising in Asia, the Middle East, North Africa and Brazil.
+The rate in China increased from 9.3 per cent in 2010 to 10.6 per cent last year.
+It could be 11.1 per cent in 2016.
+In Brazil, the figure was 14 per cent at the beginning of this year, but is now almost 16 per cent.

-The ILO said it is difficult for many young people who are looking for work.
-It said: "It's still not easy to be young and starting out in today's labour market."
-It is particularly bad for many young women.
-The highest rate of youth unemployment around the world is for women in the Middle East and North Africa.
+The ILO said: "It's still not easy to be young and starting out in today's labour market."
+It is worst for young women.
+The highest rate of youth unemployment is for women in the Middle East and North Africa.
 This figure is around 45 per cent.
-There are many reasons for the gloomy figures for youth unemployment.
-One major factor is the global financial collapse of 2008.
-Many countries have still not recovered from that.
-The ILO says youth unemployment is not just important for a country's economy.
-It also affects health, social unrest and levels of people's happiness.
+There are many reasons for the high youth unemployment.
+One big factor is the global financial collapse of 2008.
+Many countries still have problems from that.
+The ILO says youth unemployment is not just important for economic reasons.
+It also affects health, peace and levels of people's happiness.